olegasodinas/gpro-race-analysis/README.md

-# HTML & JSON Collector
+# HTML & JSON Parser

 A tool that extracts data saved to HTML and/or JSON files into a single workspace for easy analysis.